SAGA-COM-304/SAGA_COM-304/SAGA_submission/README.md

 The `dataset_module/src/downloader` directory contains the main source code for dataset downloading, manipulating cookies with a Round Robin algorithm to allow the most efficient downloading from youtube without going over the threshold allowed by Youtube.
 It also contains a script that we used for csv manipulations.

+---

 ## Useful resources
 [Foundation Models repository](https://github.com/EPFL-VILAB/com-304-FM-project)

 [Overleaf Project](https://www.overleaf.com/read/brbpqrkfsnmn#35fa19)

+---

+Thank you for your work and we wish you all the best !

+The SAGA team